bordernone/ConnectionsLab/Project1/Readme.md

 -   I decided to spawn bubbles with randomly selected colors.
 Creating random colors for every bubble and doing it again for every iteration would have made the code look unclean.
 -   Choosing color of the text based on background was also a challenge since it'd make it difficult to read light colored text on light background and vice-versa.

 Solution: I created a colors class which has many helpful function: generateRandomColor (returns a random red, green, blue combination without repeating), textColor (returns the color of the text depending upon the background), etc. The most interesting function is textColor that takes a rgb combination and returns the appropriate text color.
 The function uses a formula from [this](https://www.w3.org/TR/AERT/#color-contrast) page to compute the appropriate intensity of the background.
-Whent he intensity if above threshold, it returns white otherwise it returns black.
+When the intensity if above threshold, it returns white otherwise it returns black.

 <center>
 <img src="color-intensity.png" />